A Consistency Proof for Some Restrictions of Tait's Reflection Principles: Reflection involving parameters of third or higher order

 There is however another way to motivate a justification for these cardinals.
-In \cite{Hellman94}, Hellman discusses the notion of a level of the universe $V_{\alpha}$ ``Putnam-satisfying" a higher-order formula with parameters.
+In \cite{Hellman94}, Hellman discusses the notion of a level of the universe $V_{\alpha}$ ``Putnam-satisfying" a higher-order formula with parameters, with respect to a particular valuation of the free variables.
+The definition is by induction on the complexity of the formula, with all the usual Tarski clauses, except that we say that $V_{\alpha}$ Putnam-satisfies a formula $\varphi$ with respect to a valuation $E$ of the free variables, starting with an existential quantifier $\exists X$, where $X$ may be a variable of first or higher order, if there exists a $\beta>\alpha$ such that $V_{\beta}$ Putnam-satisfies $\varphi$ with the initial existential quantifier deleted, with respect to some valuation $E'$ agreeing with $E$ at every variable except $X$.
+(Actually, Hellman makes the further requirement that $\alpha$ and $\beta$ be inaccessible, but we shall not include this requirement.)
 The levels $V_{\alpha}$ with $\alpha$ inaccessible all agree on what first-order formulas they Putnam-satisfy, but not for the higher-order formulas.

-If one postulates a reflection principle whereby if a level of the universe satisfies a higher-order formula with parameters then a lower level Putnam-satisfies it with the same parameters, then one can then proceed to prove the existence (assuming the axiom of choice) of the reflective cardinals discussed here.
+Suppose we adopt a modified version of Putnam-satisfaction where we start with the standard notion of satisfaction for first-order formulas, and for formulas with higher-order quantifiers we define the notion by induction on the complexity of the formula as before.
+If one postulates a reflection principle whereby if a level of the universe $V_{\kappa}$ satisfies a higher-order formula with parameters then a lower level Putnam-satisfies it in this modified sense with the same parameters, then one can then proceed to prove the existence (assuming the axiom of choice) of the reflective cardinals discussed here.
+The mapping $j$ can be constructed (assuming choice) from the Skolem functions witnessing the Putnam-satisfaction, at the lower level, of the formula.
+The image of the range of the Skolem functions under the rank function can be forced to be bounded above by $\kappa$ by including all of $V_{\kappa+\alpha}$, with $\alpha$ sufficiently large, as a parameter, and modifying the formula to be reflected so as to include a clause saying that all variables in the range of the Skolem functions must be contained in this parameter.
+Conversely it is easy to see that our reflective cardinals are ``Putnam-reflective" in the sense just defined.
 This might be thought to be a somewhat more compelling justification.

-At any rate I hope that the results below are of mathematical interest and shed some further light on the notion of a reflection principle and when we should expect reflection principles to be consistent.

 We now give a consistency proof for this large cardinal property.